dwc42/ece3130_project/README.md

 Powerpoint presentation to demonstate the project.
 Includes multiple pictures of our project's best features along with demonstration videos.

-This contains a detailed presentation presenting the project, including demonstration videos of the project.
+This contains a detailed presentation presenting the project.